TL-X-org/GSoC-IdeasList/README.md

 # TL-X.org Google Summer of Code 2022 Project Ideas and Application Process

+## Status

+[TL-X.org](https://tl-x.org) was not accepted into GSoC for 2022.
+Not to worry.
+Any of these projects could still be sponsored by [GSoC under FOSSi's umbrella](https://www.fossi-foundation.org/gsoc22-ideas).

 ## Introduction

 [TL-X.org](https://tl-x.org) is applying as an organization in [Google Summer of Code (GSoC) 2022](https://summerofcode.withgoogle.com/).
 We invite applicants who are relatively new to the world of open source to get involved in our mission.
 This would be our first year in GSoC, though TL-X projects have been a growing part of GSoC for several years under the umbrella of the [Free and Open Source Silicon Foundation (FOSSi)](https://www.fossi-foundation.org/).
 As you can see below, our projects tend to be small-scale, but large impact, and GSoC participants play leading roles in the projects.